mlml/autovot/README.md

 `[auto_vot_train.py] WARNING: Look for lines beginning with WARNING or ERROR in the program's output to see what went wrong.`

 You can then look at your textgrids, which will have a new tier AutoVOT with predicted VOT intervals.
+These intervals are labeled with the algorithm's confidence in the predictions.
+A higher number indicates a more confident prediction.

 ## Mode 2
+**Recommended for large datasets**

-### Extracting features
+### Extracting acoustic features
 Navigate to `experiments/` and run:

 For voiceless: